iza-institute-of-labor-economics/gettsim/docs/gettsim_developer/hh_concepts.md

   transfer and may consist of several additional Bedarfsgemeinschaften.
   - Wohngeld has priority over SGB II transfers.
 The Vorrangprüfung decides which Bedarfsgemeinschaft gets Wohngeld and which gets SGB II.
+  - If no or all household members receive Bürgergeld instead of an SGB II transfer, the wohngeldrechtlicher Teilhaushalt equals the Haushalt, i.e. `wthh_id = hh_id`.
   - Households that consist of at least one Bedarfsgemeinschaft and one wohngeldrechtlicher Teilhaushalt are called "Mischhaushalte".